Forgejo FAQ

 Where can I report a security vulnerability?

-In order to prevent a takeover from a for-profit company, it was suggested to change the license to AGPL.
-However, no agreement was reached.
-Instead, Forgejo agreed to allow contributions compatible with GNU General Public License v3.0 or later.
-As of January 2024, such a contribution has not been made yet.
+In order to prevent a takeover from a for-profit company, it was suggested to change the license to either the AGPL or the EUPL.

 Why are container images published with the 7.0 tag?